ted-tanner/entries-backend/Readme.md

   - User creation verification
   - User deletion verification
   - Budget shared?
 Users need a way to turn off this notification
-* Endpoint for changing user's encryption key (must re-encrypt user data and budget keys and get a new recovery key)
+* Endpoint for changing user's encryption key (must re-encrypt user data and budget keys and get a new recovery key).
 * RSA key rotation.
-Config should house an old key (and a change time) and a current key and only allow tokens to be validated with the old key when time since key change time (now - change time) is less than token lifetime.
+Users must re-encrypt all budget_share_invites they've received using their new public key.
 * Search through TODOs in code
 * Unit tests!
 * Update readme documentation
   - Add a section for the job scheduler
 * White paper
 * Should the app be renamed "Good Budgets"?
+"Simple Budgets"?

 ### Do it later

+* When updating data in DAOs, combine checking the hash and updating the data into one query.
 * Once NIST comes out with an official recommendation for a quantum-resistant algorithm, add another key pair with the new algorithm and begin double-encrypting and signing with the new quantum-resistant algorithm
 * Add webauthn-rs and totp_rs
 * Update crates (like base64)
 * Change key when someone leaves budgets and send it, encrypted, to all others in budget
 * Duplicate a budget, including entries (perhaps make including entries optional)
+* When decoding tokens, use string views rather than splitting into separate strings
 * Rotate users' RSA keys.
 Keep the old one on hand (and the date it was retired) for decrypting keys from current budget invitations
 * Don't reach out to db as part of validating refresh token in the auth_token module.
 Instead, check blacklisted token explicitly from the handler
 * Only get certain fields of a user or budget when requesting. i.e. use `SELECT field1, field2, etc WHERE ...` in query instead of `SELECT * WHERE ...`